A reverse-chronological running list of published and scheduled short fiction, with links as available.

 I’m wrestling with the trunk of my old beater Jetta, trying not to break the key in the rusted-out lock, when I see something wrong with the Turkish flag sticker on the back window.
 For a second I can’t figure it out because I’m not really looking, it just looks like black dirt smeared on the red field below the white crescent and star.
 But it’s not dirt.
 Dirty but not dirt.
 Somebody’s taken a black Sharpie to it, neat, really small, all caps: WATCH YOUR BACK RAGHEAD.

 Contemporary, non-fantastical story of a Turkish-American high school soccer goalkeeper.
 First published in Speaking Out: LGBT Youth Stand Up, edited by Steve Berman.
 Bold Strokes Soliloquy, September 2011.
+Acquired for reprint at Great Jones Street.

 In Alex Jeffers’ standout “Captain of the World,” a gay, Turkish Muslim goalie fights back against both racial and sexual harassment on the soccer field.